 - City Park has awesome places to eat that are a short bike ride away.
 In Cap Hill, there are also great places to eat that are more central to where we live, requiring a short walk.

-- Denver’s City Park offers many amenities – working out, walking, biking, running, Jazz in the Park, and other events; Civic Center offers many of Denver’s homeless as well as larger, downtown-scale events.
+- Denver’s City Park offers many amenities – working out, walking, biking, running, Jazz in the Park, and other events; Civic Center offers many of Denver’s homeless as well as larger, downtown-scale events (Taste of Colorado, 420 Fest, the list goes on).

 - Consider public transportation.
 Denver’s bus system is pretty epic.
 It’s inexpensive and discounted according to length of time you buy a pass for (1 day versus 1 month, year, etc).
 Different passes are provided for different regions.
-If the bus isn’t your thing, or won’t work for you, check out the Light Rail, walking, or bike riding.
+If the bus isn’t your thing, or won’t work for you, check out the Light Rail, Uber, Lyft, Zip Car, Car2Go, walking, bike riding.
+Living in a city has its advantages: transportation options.
 Ask yourself: if you moved to a certain neighborhood, could you sell your car and operate with bike and bus pass only?
 TONS of Denverites have been able to do this.
-Especially with the addition of easy, single-use transportation companies such as Lyft, Uber, BCycle, and Car2Go.
+Compare the costs & see what works for you.

 - Think about where the following are: